calagator/calagator/INSTALL.md

 To run Calagator in `development` mode, which automatically reloads code as you change it:

   * Follow the **Setup** instructions above.
-  * Initialize your database, run `rake db:migrate db:test:prepare`
+  * Initialize your database, run `bundle exec rake db:migrate db:test:prepare`
   * Start the *Ruby on Rails* web application by running `./script/server` (UNIX) or `ruby script/server` (Windows).
   * Open a web browser to <http://localhost:3000/> to use the development server
   * Read the [Rails Guides](http://guides.rubyonrails.org/) to learn how to develop a Ruby on Rails application.